 for hiking, biking, horseback riding and Hunting.
 The 3000 acre reservoir

 site, rich in cultural and historic significance, is also

 a valuable oasis of wetlands, forests, farmlands and old fields.

 The Park staff offer a variety of historical and natural interpretive programs throughout the year.
 Contact the park office for a schedule of programs.
+Program fees may apply.

 The towpath and multi-use trails are great for all ages and physical abilities.
 Both the Main Canal Trail, which runs 34 miles in length, and the Feeder Canal Trail at 31.5 miles are ADA accessible.

 Picnic table and grills are located at some of the access points and near a few of the historic sites.
 Informal picnicking is allowed along the canal.
 Open fires are not permitted.
 Charcoal fires are restricted to the grill in the picnic areas.